Thank you for your interest in applying to graduate school at Montclair State University. You can apply in three easy steps:

 Please note: after your application is submitted and before an admission decision, you may request a one-time change to the academic program to which you’ve applied.
 If we’ve already made an admission decision, you’ll need to complete a new application – including another payment of our application fee.

-Learn more about the application process, by viewing our Graduate School Overview presentation.
+Learn more about the application process, by viewing our Graduate School Overview presentation or the video below:

 Additionally, you can learn more about the Financial Aid process, by viewing our Financial Aid Overview presentation.

-If you have any further questions about the application process, call or email The Graduate School anytime.
+If you have any further questions about the application process, call or email the Office of Graduate Admissions anytime:

 Students with Special Needs: Services are available for graduate students with special needs.
 For more information, please contact the Disability Resource Center of the Students with Disabilities Office at 973-655-5431.